-123. Furthermore, a number of papers have been published over the years focusing on integration of epidemiological and toxicological evidence.
+126. Furthermore, a number of papers have been published over the years focusing on integration of epidemiological and toxicological evidence.

-124. Adami et al. (2011) propose a five step "Epid-Tox" process, bringing together the data and analysis from epidemiological and toxicological studies with the aim to provide a view on an adverse causal relationship between an agent and a disease.
+127. Adami et al. (2011) propose a five step "Epid-Tox" process, bringing together the data and analysis from epidemiological and toxicological studies with the aim to provide a view on an adverse causal relationship between an agent and a disease.
 The process includes the quality assessment of each individual study, the assignment of scalable conclusions regarding the biological plausibility and evidence and the placement of the findings on a causal relationship grid.
 The framework also aims to identify and show the influence additional data can have on the potential outcome.

-125. Negri et al. (2017) applied the integrated approach by Adami et al. (2011) to the assessment of perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) exposure to fetal growth.
-The authors assigned scalable conclusions to the epidemiological and toxicological evidence separately, taking into consideration the plausibility and association of an effect with the chemical, the risk of bias of the epidemiological studies and performing meta-analysis.
-The results of the epidemiological and toxicological data showed a reduced body weight in both, humans and rodents.
+128. Negri et al. (2017) applied the integrated approach by Adami et al. (2011) to the assessment of perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) exposure to fetal growth.
+The authors assigned scalable conclusions to the epidemiological and toxicological evidence separately, taking into consideration the plausibility and association of an effect with the chemical, the risk of bias of the epidemiological studies and a meta-analysis of the epidemiology data.
+The results of the epidemiological and toxicological data showed a reduced body weight in both humans and rodents.
 However, the effective extrapolated serum concentrations in animals were 10-10 times higher than those in humans.
-The authors therefore concluded, based on the integrated data, that the toxicological data does not support the epidemiological association, thus reducing the biological plausibility of a causal relationship.
+The authors therefore concluded, based on the integrated data, that the toxicological data do not support the epidemiological association, thus reducing the biological plausibility of a causal relationship.

-126. Lavelle et al. (2012) proposed a framework for evaluating and integrating human and animal data in chemical risk assessment.
-The process includes a step wise determination and assessment of the quality of the available human and animal data.
-The evaluation of human data includes various quality elements and the nature and specificity of the critical effect, the evaluation of the animal data includes data quality assessment and relevance to humans.
-The integration of the human and animal data involves the comparison of the various quality ratings and the determination of which data can be used to create the risk assessment.
+129. Lavelle et al. (2012) proposed a framework for evaluating and integrating human and animal data in chemical risk assessment.
+The process includes a stepwise determination and assessment of the quality of the available human and animal data.
+The evaluation of human data includes various quality elements and the nature and specificity of the critical effect; the evaluation of the animal data includes data quality assessment and relevance to humans.
+The integration of the human and animal data involves the comparison of the various quality ratings and the determination of which data can be used in the risk assessment.
 This is based on a set of principles, such as 1) best quality data should be applied, independent of human or animal origin, 2) human studies of high quality should take precedence, 3) several considerations if human and animal data are of equal quality and are concordant or not.
 The framework draws on previously proposed guidelines and provides a number of case studies.

-127. A publication by Boyes et al. (2005) looked at the integration of human (experimental and epidemiological) and animal data to evaluate the potential risk to human health from chronic exposure, focusing on neurotoxicity.
-The authors suggested that the comparability and the consistency of outcomes across studies could be improved by considering functional domains rather than individual test measures.
-Currently, only the abstract is available, no details regarding the practical application could be given.
+130. A publication by Boyes et al. (2005) looked at the integration of human (experimental and epidemiological) and animal data to evaluate the potential risk to human health from chronic exposure, focusing on neurotoxicity.
+The authors suggested that the comparability and the consistency of outcomes across studies could be improved by considering functional domains rather than individual test accordingly, either in a positive or negative direction.
+The movement itself is influenced by several factors, including the impact of the strength or weakness of the evidence, any relative weighing given to epidemiological and toxicological studies and the uncertainties associated with the data.
+As more information is included in the process and/or becomes available, the placement of the toxicological and/or epidemiological evidence can be easily adjusted.